Revolutionizing Aluminum Recycling with LIBS Technology

 Achieving Closed-Loop Recycling for Automotive Products

-The partnership allows Constellium to manufacture aluminum products with high scrap content without compromising the integrity of the material.
-The automotive scrap, which would typically be downcycled, can now be sorted and recycled back into the production of automotive components.
-Since 2023, Constellium has been melting several tons of the LIBS-sorted scrap at its Neuf-Brisach plant in France, significantly reducing the need for primary aluminum.
-By using preconsumer scrap in this process, Constellium is able to lower the carbon footprint of its products, aligning with the company’s commitment to sustainability and reducing the environmental impact of aluminum production.
+This partnership allows Constellium to manufacture aluminum products with high scrap content without compromising material integrity.
+Automotive scrap, which would traditionally be downcycled, can now be recycled back into automotive components.
+Since 2023, Constellium has melted tons of LIBS-sorted scrap at its Neuf-Brisach plant in France, reducing its reliance on primary aluminum.
+By using preconsumer scrap, Constellium reduces its carbon footprint, aligning with sustainability goals and minimizing aluminum production’s environmental impact.

 Long-Term Goals and Future Developments in Recycling

-The collaboration between Constellium, OSR, and the automaker is part of Constellium’s broader efforts to increase the use of recycled materials in its manufacturing processes.
-The company has set an ambitious target for 2030, aiming for 50% of its metal inputs to come from recycled aluminum.
-While the current focus is on preconsumer scrap, Constellium is also conducting research and development (R&D) into new technologies for recycling postconsumer scrap, including “twitch” – a mixed aluminum fraction from auto shredders.
-While LIBS technology has shown promise in sorting this scrap, there are challenges related to the cost-effectiveness and purity of recovered material.
-However, as more wrought aluminum is used in vehicles, Constellium expects the technology to become more viable for postconsumer scrap in the coming years, further enhancing aluminum’s circularity.
+This collaboration is part of Constellium’s larger efforts to increase recycled aluminum in its products.
+The company aims to source 50% of its metal inputs from recycled aluminum by 2030.
+While the focus is currently on preconsumer scrap, Constellium also investigates ways to recycle postconsumer scrap, such as “twitch”—a mixed aluminum fraction from auto shredders.
+Although LIBS has shown promise, challenges remain regarding cost-effectiveness and purity.
+However, as the use of wrought aluminum increases in vehicles, Constellium believes LIBS will become more viable for postconsumer scrap recycling, enhancing aluminum’s circularity.

 Overcoming Challenges in Postconsumer Scrap Recovery

-While progress is being made with preconsumer scrap, the recovery of postconsumer scrap remains more challenging.
-“Twitch” scrap, a mixed fraction of aluminum derived from auto shredders, often contains impurities such as zinc, magnesium, and iron, making it difficult to reuse in high-quality applications.
-Although LIBS technology has shown potential in recovering wrought aluminum grades from this fraction, its cost-effectiveness is still under evaluation.
-Constellium is optimistic that as the amount of aluminum in vehicles increases, especially wrought aluminum, the technology will become more cost-effective, making the recycling of postconsumer scrap more efficient.
+Significant progress has been made with preconsumer scrap, but postconsumer scrap recovery still presents challenges.
+“Twitch” scrap, often derived from auto shredders, contains impurities like zinc, magnesium, and iron, making it difficult to reuse in high-quality applications.
+LIBS shows promise in recovering wrought aluminum from this fraction, but experts are still evaluating its cost-effectiveness.
+Constellium remains optimistic that as the amount of wrought aluminum in vehicles increases, LIBS will make postconsumer scrap recycling more efficient in the future.

 Leave a Reply